AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Intro.md

 The first approach would be ideal but is difficult in practice because Navier Stokes solutions are only available for limited geometries and laminar flow.
 Computational Fluid Dynamics could be used but is difficult to use as a general engineering design approach given the large number of geometries that are used in drinking water treatment plants.
 For these reasons we will use the control volume approach to estimate the average velocity gradient.
 This method incorrectly assumes that the energy dissipation rate is completely uniform in the control volume and hence the velocity gradient is also uniform.
 This method results in an over estimation of the velocity gradient.

-The Camp-Stein estimate of $G_{CS} $ is based on a control volume where the velocity gradient is uniform.
+The Camp-Stein estimate of $G_{CS}$ is based on a control volume where the velocity gradient is uniform.
 Consider a layer of fluid of depth $H$ and apply a velocity, $v$ at the top of the fluid.
 The velocity gradient, $G$, is thus $\frac{v}{H}$ everywhere in the fluid.
 The force required to move the top of the fluid at velocity v can be obtained from the required shear, $\tau$.
 From Newtons Law of Friction we have

 $$\tau = \mu \frac{v}{H} = \mu G = \nu\rho G$$